 How much will you receive in unemployment compensation?

-Unemployment benefits are paid by the employment agency for a maximum of 12 months (for older people up to 24 months).
+The employment agency pays unemployment benefits for a maximum of 12 months (for older people up to 24 months).
 In particular, it depends on how long you have paid contributions and how old you are.

 |Paid by Employee||Paid by Employer|

-Another element of the Social Insurance Program and employee benefits is industrial accident insurance, which is paid in full amount by the employer.
+Another element of the Social Insurance Program and employee benefits is industrial accident insurance, which the employer pays in full amount.

 |Paid by Employee||Paid by Employer|